 Don Riddell is an anchor and correspondent for World Sport.

 Don Riddell is an award-winning anchor and correspondent for World Sport, working out of CNN's world headquarters in Atlanta.

 He is currently the host of World Sport on CNN International and one of the network's most versatile anchors, having also presented the long-running feature show Living Golf as well as news programs World News and CNN Today.

 Riddell also covered the 2016 Summer Olympics from Rio de Janeiro and the deadly Chapecoense plane crash in Colombia.
-He was in Brazil when the team returned to competition earlier this year.
+He was in Brazil when the team returned to competition.